Omar Daf: Club career

 Born in Dakar, Daf began playing football with US Gorée.
 At age 17, a Belgian football scout, Karel Brokken, recruited him to Belgian Second Division side K.V.C.
 Westerlo, where he began his professional career.
 A year later, Daf joined French Championnat National 2 side Thonon-Chablais, before embarking on a 12-year spell with Sochaux in 1997.

 Managerial career

 In November 2018, Daf became manager of Sochaux.
 In January 2019, he extended his contract until 2021.

+In June 2023, Daf was appointed as the manager of Ligue 2 club Amiens.